ewzeng/cs-notes/computer_security_notes/lec_notes/lec_17.md

 application-level firewall: firewall acts as proxy (client $\rightarrow$ server TCP connection becomes 2 TCP connections: client $\rightarrow$ firewall, firewall $\rightarrow$ server). defends against TTL attack

-VPN = a way for outside users to authenticate themselves and tunnel past the firewall, as if they were internal users (done by connecting to a internal VPN server + authenticating themselves there)
+VPN = a way for outside users to authenticate themselves and tunnel past the firewall, as if they were internal users (done by connecting to a internal VPN server + authenticating themselves there. then do things as if internal users)

 common firewall bypass: compromise internal machine, then attack from inside